 The City of Santa Barbara is part of the Santa Maria/Santa Barbara County Continuum of Care (CoC).
-Through the CoC and Home for Good (coordinated entry operator) homeless needs are being addressed on a regional basis with coordinated services and shelters provided by agencies located throughout the county.
+Through the CoC homeless needs are being addressed on a regional basis with coordinated services and shelters provided by agencies located throughout the county.
 The City will continue the following actions during the Action Plan period: